indrora/ponzu/docs/content/docs/spec.md

 # Paths

 Paths (including the archive prefix) in Ponzu archives MUST be fully resolved (containing no `..` portions.)
-A leading `/` is always to be interpreted as
+A leading `/` is always to be interpreted as `./` except for symbolic and hard links.
-`./` except for symlinks, which must be a relative or absolute path but must still be fully resolved

 # The most minimal Ponzu archive